freqtrade/freqtrade/docs/hyperopt.md

 There are four parameter types each suited for different purposes.
 * `IntParameter` - defines an integral parameter with upper and lower boundaries of search space.
 * `DecimalParameter` - defines a floating point parameter with a limited number of decimals (default 3).
 Should be preferred instead of `RealParameter` in most cases.
-* `RealParameter` - defines a floating point parameter with upper and lower boundarie and no precision limit.
-Rarely used.
+* `RealParameter` - defines a floating point parameter with upper and lower boundaries and no precision limit.
+Rarely used as it creates a space with a near infinite number of possibilities.
 * `CategoricalParameter` - defines a parameter with a predetermined number of choices.

 !!!
 Tip "Disabling parameter optimization"